Ruscigno/kubernetes/raspberry-pi-4/README.md

 ### Essential step
 - Add the following to `/boot/cmdline.txt`, but make sure that you don’t add new lines.
 `cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory`
-- Edit the file ./network-config and add your wi-fi credentials
+- Edit the file ./network-config and add your wi-fi credentials, if needed you can boot it and then change the file under `/etc/netplan/`

 https://opensource.com/article/20/6/kubernetes-raspberry-pi